bluemk00/PulsatileSignalCleansing/README.md

 ## Code Overview and Execution Guide

 This repository includes instructions for running two of the metric-based evaluations among the three experimental assessments in our research.
-You can download the entire folder, including the processed data, via the link below.

-[Download the full folder here]

 ### Model-based Cleansing Performance (MCP)